Eridan-Games-Studio/eridan-wiki/docs/worlds/rule-of-rika/factions/akvira/technologies/instaport.md

 ## Lab Report

-Merimus stared at the circle with narrow eyes and a clenched mouth.
+Merimus stared at the circle with narrow eyes and a clenched jaw.
 The technology in front of him was a jarring paradox.
-The underlying marble-like core was wondrous to behold; it pulsed with an ethereal light, its smooth, seamless surface and ever-slight change of colors capturing both his vision and imagination.
+The underlying marble-like core was wondrous to behold; it pulsed with an ethereal light, its smooth, seamless surface and ever-shifting colors capturing both his vision and imagination.

-Yet as his eyes left the core, his beak clapped twice, shortly, narrowly.
+Yet as his eyes left the core, his beak clapped twice—short, sharp snaps.

 Bypass chips, burned-in patches, short cables.
 The Clawshar's tech hacks were obvious.
 And ugly.

 "Cats," he exhaled with audible contempt.

-> "How in the Ultimate Mind's knowledge they get anything to work is beyond me, Merimus," said Kantika, standing beside him.
-A portable scanner in her hands flased lights across its surface in periodic tempo.
+>"How, by the Ultimate Mind, they get anything to work is beyond me, Merimus," said Kantika, standing beside him.
+A portable scanner in her hands flashed lights across its surface in a steady rhythm.

->
-> "They do, nonetheless," he answered quietly, eyes never leaving the device.
+> "They do, nonetheless," he answered quietly, his eyes never leaving the device.

-> "Still", she responded soberly, "The energy outputs on this piece fluctuate wildly.
-Their hacks may be efficient but they are, as always, quite unstable.
+>"Still," she responded soberly, "the energy outputs on this piece fluctuate wildly.
+Their hacks may be efficient, but they are, as always, quite unstable.
 This transportation circle will not last more than a dozen uses."

-"We only need a couple."
+>"We only need a couple."
 He finally looked up, his gaze determined.
 "Inform the Chancellor.
 We deploy now."

 ---